 Section C. Admission to Membership

-A person may become a member of the Society by making written application to the Executive Director, with remittance of the appropriate amount of dues; or by being accepted as a dues paying member of an authorized chapter of the Society.
+A person may become a member of the Society by making written application to the Office Administrator, with remittance of the appropriate amount of dues; or by being accepted as a dues paying member of an authorized chapter of the Society.